 Harold Tanner Dean of the College of Arts and Sciences, Professor

-He served as the Dean of Science at York University, following 10 years on the faculty at the University of Toronto.
+Before moving to Cornell, he served as the Dean of Science at York University, following 10 years on the faculty at the University of Toronto.
 Prior to that, he held a faculty position at the University of Michigan and a Miller Research Fellowship at the University of California, Berkeley.
 He earned a Ph.D. degree in astronomy from Harvard University and a Bachelor of Science degree in astronomy and physics from Yale University.

 An avid traveler, he has visited more than 55 countries and all seven continents.
-His travels, for research and writing, have included numerous visits to mountaintop observatories in Chile and Hawaii, a meteorite collecting expedition in Antarctica, a parabolic flight with the European Agency, a solar eclipse chase in western Mongolia and a descent into a South African mine with geobiologists.
+His travels, for research and writing, have included numerous visits to mountaintop observatories in Chile and Hawaii, a meteorite collecting expedition in Antarctica, a parabolic flight with the European Space Agency, a solar eclipse chase in western Mongolia and a descent into a South African mine with geobiologists.

 - Carl Sagan Institute